Repeated measurements on non-replicable systems and their consequences for Unruh-DeWitt detectors: Conclusions

 Although standard QM needs the assumption that experimenters have many replicas of a given system at their disposal, the question of how to apply it beyond this regime is not new.
-Amongst the others, our proposal shares this question with the so-called Consistent Histories Approach to QM~\cite{Griffiths84, Omnes95, Halliwell95}, and even our results have some resemblance with those one would obtain assuming it.
-However, the RM scenario differs from the Consistent Histories Approach in that the measurement-induced collapse plays a fundamental role.
-The probabilities calculated for each possible string of results without assuming the collapse into one realization have a similar structure to the quantum histories of the Consistent Histories Approach.
-However, the fact that observers collapse the systems they measure is necessary for RM to work, as it postpones the problem of selecting one particular string of outcomes (or history) to that of describing how measurement outcomes are chosen (i.e. solving the measurement problem).
+Amongst the others, our proposal shares this question with the so-called Consistent Histories Approach to QM~\cite{Griffiths84, Omnes95, Halliwell95}.
+The fact that, in our approach, observers collapse the systems they measure is necessary for RM to work, as it postpones the problem of selecting one particular string of outcomes (or history) to that of describing how measurement outcomes are chosen (i.e. solving the measurement problem).
 This allows us to take an operational stance without the need to give a solution to the latter conundrum (which also plagues the Consistent Histories Approach~\cite{Omnes04, BassiG99}).

+Finally, let us discuss future prospects.
+First, instead of describing the problem from an inertial frame, one could consider the point of view of the accelerated observer.
+In this case, instead of the Minkowski vacuum, one should start from the state obtained by applying the Bogoliubov transformation on it, i.e. the Unruh thermal state~\cite{BirrellD82,ParkerT09}.
+Despite the technical difficulty of collapsing a much more convoluted state, this approach would allow us to compare the Unruh effect to the RM performed on thermal states.
+As the latter are testable with the usual Born rule, analysing this problem might allow verifying RM with systems we can test in the lab.